pulmark/bib-0039-fi/README.md

 See [Bitcoin bip-0039.mediawiki](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) for details.

-By using the example output file (finnish.txt) and integrating it into your crypto wallet allows use of very rare language to provide a bit more security for you bitcoins.
+By using the example output file (finnish.txt) and integrating it into your crypto wallet allows use of very rare language to provide a bit more security for your bitcoins.

 # Usage